 Can pet allergies really be caused by their food?

 Unfortunately, yes.
-According to Rocky Mountain Veterinary Dermatology, food allergies account for as much as 15 perfect of all allergies for dogs and as much as 40 percent of all allergies in cats (MEOW!)
+According to Rocky Mountain Veterinary Dermatology, food allergies account for as much as 15 percent of all allergies for dogs and as much as 40 percent of all allergies in cats (MEOW!)
 But, don’t be overwhelmed by this number – there’s a possible fix (keep reading).

 Did they develop this allergy or were they born with it?